Hippolytus (play): Critical reception

 Scholar Rachel Bruzzone argued in 2012 that Pygmalion in Book X of Ovid's Metamorphoses and Hippolytus share certain characteristics.
 The main antagonist of both stories is Aphrodite, who seeks revenge on both for insulting her by remaining virgins.
 They are also both obsessed with remaining pure.
 Both are misogynistic with Hippolytus believing that women are morally corrupt and will ruin his pureness.
 Pygmalion believes the same in that women are just lust-filled creatures that will ruin his pureness.
 But Pygmalion unlike Hippolytus does desire a woman, just one he deems as perfect which is one that does not speak, is nameless and compliant.
 Both have a love affair with a statue.
-Hippolytus's love affair is more subtle where he just says that his wife is a statue but Pygmalion actually marries his statue that is brought to life.
+Hippolytus's love affair is more subtle where he just says that his wife is a statue but Pygmalion actually marries his statue, which is brought to life.